88lex/safire/README.md

-## __SAFIRE__
+### __SAFIRE__
-### A flexible tool to create and delete Google / GSuite service accounts to be used with shared drives.
+##### A flexible tool to create and delete GSuite projects, service accounts and jsons which can be used with shared drives.

-### Create projects, SAs, jsons/keys for SAs, group members and shared drives.

-### BONUSs: `safire list all` will create both csv and xlsx files listing name/unique id/etc. for all projects, service accounts, shared drives, groups and group members for your account.
+__BONUS__:  `safire list all` will create both csv and xlsx files listing name/unique id/etc. for all projects, service accounts, shared drives, groups and group members for your account.
 Handy for use with other apps and scripts.

 - Simple usage syntax: e.g. `safire list projects`
 - Available main commands: